-Mr. Magnus has extensive experience representing clients, from Fortune 500 companies to small family businesses, in environmental matters in litigation and in administrative proceedings.
-He has substantial experience representing clients in environmental claims arising under CERCLA, RCRA, California’s Porter-Cologne and Carpenter-Presley-Tanner Hazardous Substances Acts, in addition to claims under common law.
+Mr. Magnus represents a wide variety of clients, from Fortune 500 companies to small family businesses, in all aspects of environmental and regulatory matters throughout California and Washington.
+This work includes litigation, agency negotiations, and administrative proceedings.
+He defends clients against claims arising under CERCLA, RCRA, California’s Porter-Cologne Water Quality Control and Carpenter-Presley-Tanner Hazardous Substances Acts, the Clean Water Act, and Washington’s Model Toxics Controls Act, in addition to claims arising under traditional tort theories.

-Mr. Magnus also has experience defending clients against directives and orders issued by California’s Regional Water Quality Boards and other local agencies, and also filing petitions challenging directives to the California State Water Resources Control Board.
-He has negotiated language and cleanup requirements in connection with Regional Board orders.
-Mr. Magnus has also overseen re-bidding contests to identify and select contractors to preform cost-effective investigations and remediation.
+Clients often seek Mr. Magnus’s assistance with directives and orders issued by California’s Regional Water Quality Boards and other local agencies, and, when necessary, to challenge these directives to the California State Water Resources Control Board.
+As a part of this work, Mr. Magnus negotiates language and cleanup requirements with regulatory agencies in California and Washington.
+He has also overseen bidding contests to identify and select contractors to preform efficient site investigations and remediation.
+Mr. Magnus possesses extensive experience negotiating cost-effective work scopes and cost sharing agreements for environmental investigations and remediation work at sites throughout California and Washington.

-In addition to his experience involving environmental matters, Mr. Magnus also possesses wide-ranging civil litigation experience.
-He has represented clients in construction defect, toxic-tort law, professional liability, inverse condemnation, personal injury and wrongful death actions.
-He recently obtained summary judgment on behalf of a client, defendant, in a wrongful death matter.
+Mr. Magnus possesses wide-ranging civil litigation experience.
+In addition to environmental litigations, he has represented clients in construction defect, toxic-tort law, professional liability, inverse condemnation, personal injury, and wrongful death actions.

 Prior to becoming an attorney, Mr. Magnus spent ten years in the insurance industry handling environmental and toxic-tort claims, primarily in the western United States.
 He is very familiar with insurance coverage issues that arise in the context of environmental claims.